peepo/openGL-RPi-tutorial/README.md

 make

-start with tutorial01 to 06 then encode, and finally encode_OGL

-please send comments, and report bugs to the current maintainer: Jonathan Chetwynd
+start with tutorial01 to 06 then encode, and finally encode_OGLplease send comments, and report bugs to the current maintainer: Jonathan Chetwynd

 jay@peepo.com